johnlindquist/mac-windows-manager/README.md

 # Mac-Windows-Manager

-Mac-Windows-Manager is a macOS command-line tool that allows you to center the frontmost window on the screen where the mouse cursor is located.
+Mac-Windows-Manager is a powerful macOS command-line tool that allows you to precisely control window positioning and sizing on your screen.

 ## Requirements